 Glucagon is also a medicine that increases the amount of glucagon in your body to bring up your blood sugar when you're experiencing very low blood sugar.

-Before the Gvoke Pre-Filled Syringe, people needed to go through a lot of steps to get glucagon treatments ready to be used.
+Before Gvoke, people needed to go through a lot of steps to get glucagon treatments ready to be used.
 This made emergency situations even more challenging and stressful.